pablo-meier/Pablog/posts/2018-12-08-tumblr-banning-porn.md

 </div>

-It's usually attributed to one immediate and obvious reason, one less obvious reason, and one backgroud reason:
+It's usually attributed to one immediate and obvious reason, one less obvious reason, and one background reason:

 **Immediate and obvious:** [Apple removed Tumblr from the App Store in late November][2] citing reasons of finding child porn.
 Obviously there isn't any of